|Photo: Alexandra Grablewski, Getty Images|

 5) Flatten, pull and toss the dough with your fingers and knuckles like a true Italian pizza maker.
 Feel free to shape your pizza round, or rectangle.

 Add a thin layer of tomato sauce, and your favorite toppings, such as onions, garlic, mushrooms, banana peppers, Jalapeño peppers, ham, pepperoni, sausage, fresh basil and mozzarella cheese.
 A sprinkle of Parmesan cheese.
 Also feel free to spice to taste with oregano, dried basil, red pepper flakes, or dried garlic.

-Commercial pizza ovens get much hotter then a home oven.
+Commercial pizza ovens get much hotter than a home oven.
 Whenever I attempt to duplicate the heat of a pizza parlor oven, the result is dry pizza, so I no longer try.
-For that reason I don't turn my oven all the way up.
+For that reason, I don't turn my oven all the way up.
 Instead, I bake my pizza at 350 degrees F for about 20 minutes, or until the dough is done.
 Delish!

 Extra tips: Whole wheat flour works with this recipe also.
-(Yes, I went through that phase!)
-However, now I mostly use all-purpose flour to make pizza (as well as, buttermilk biscuits).
+(Yes, I went through that phase!
+But whole wheat changes the texture of the pizza dough) Now I mostly use all-purpose flour to make pizza (as well as, buttermilk biscuits).
 In moderation, it won't kill us.
-For my pizza dough, I like to toss in 1/4 cup ground flax seeds; a large egg; 1 tablespoon of dried powder milk; then reduce the water (only pouring in 2-3 ounces).
-Adds protein and fiber to the pizza dough.
-Buon appetito!
+Bon appetito!